zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### min `float`

-The minimum value of the
+The minimum value of the Slider.

 #### Example
     <kendo:slider min="min">